jansroka/dotfiles-osx-sonoma/README.md

 time ansible-playbook dotfiles.yml -v --ask-become-pass
 ```

-## How to run the update playbook only for softwareupdates
+## How to run the update playbook only for software updates
 Run this:
 ```
 time ansible.cfg ansible-playbook update.yml -v --ask-become-pass